ubitech/arcadia-components/docs/index.md

 Component metrics must be defined by the component developer using ARCADIA metrics annotations (`@ArcadiaMetric`, `@ArcadiaMetrics`).
 These metrics are also exposed via REST endpoints using the following URL pattern: `/metrics/get/{metric}` where `{metric}` is the name of the metric defined.

-You can have a graph representation of each metric from the running application list within the ARCADIA dashboard (`/application/{gsgid}/statistics` where `{gsgid}` if the grounded service graph ID).
+You can have a graph representation of each metric from the running application list within the ARCADIA dashboard (`/application/{gsgid}/statistics` where `{gsgid}` is the grounded service graph ID).

 ## 3. Component Lifecycle